 Gold prices were variable in 2015, with a decrease in the average annual price from the prior year.
 Prices trended upward for most of 2016.
 In 2017, prices were variable to increasing, but then dropped late in the year.
 After rebounding in January 2018, prices were relatively stable for several months, until dropping in the third quarter of 2018.
 Prices trended upward in the latter part of 2018 and early 2019, started a strong uptrend in May before stabilizing from September to December 2019.
-Gold prices trended upward from January to March 2020, when they dropped sharply to US\$1,474/oz, but have rebounded since mid-month.
-A recent closing price is US\$1,617/oz.
+Gold prices trended upward from January to March 2020, when they dropped sharply to US\$1,474/oz, but have since rebounded and stabilized since April.
+A recent closing price is US\$1,748/oz.

 Zinc prices were generally strong for two to three years from 2015-2018, reaching over US\$1.60/lb in early 2018.
 Prices have been variable since that time and the average annual price decreased in 2019.
-In 2020, prices have largely been on a downtrend.
-A recent closing price is US\$0.83/lb.
+Prices were on a downtrend in early 2020 but have stabilized since April.
+A recent closing price is US\$0.93/lb.

 Silver prices varied, and the average annual price decreased in 2015.
 Prices were variable to improving during most of 2016 and 2017.
 Prices declined in late 2017 but recovered in January 2018, and then were variable for the rest of the year, with a decrease in the average annual price in 2018.
 Prices were variable in 2019, but increased since late May and again in September, then trended downward, then stabilized in November and December.
 Silver prices increased in early January 2020, stabilized, then spiked again in late February 2020.
-Silver prices decreased significantly in March 2020 to US\$12.00/oz, but have rebounded somewhat since midmonth.
-A recent closing price is US\$14.31/oz.
+Silver prices decreased significantly in March 2020 to US\$12.00/oz, but have rebounded since that time.
+A recent closing price is US\$17.83/oz.